Claudia Karvan: Personal life

 Karvan first met Jeremy Sparks, an Australian film set constructor and later an engineer, in the late 1980s.
-They became domestic partners in 1995 and have two children, a daughter Audrey (born 2001), and a son Albee (born 2006).
-She is also stepmother to pop singer Holiday Sidewinder (born 1990), Sparks' daughter from a previous relationship with Australian actress Lo Carmen.
+They became domestic partners in 1995 and have two children.
+She is also stepmother to pop singer Holiday Sidewinder, Sparks' daughter from a previous relationship with Australian actress Lo Carmen.
 Karvan described Sparks, "When we got together he was a single father, and the way he navigated that really impressed me.
 He was a great dad then, and now.
 He's physical and consistent and funny."
 Karvan (cameo role) and Carmen (as Meryl) had both appeared in a film, The Nostradamus Kid (1993), which was shot in late 1991 and early 1992.
 Both had previously acted in the TV series, The Last Resort (1988).

 In October 2019 Sidewinder, residing in Los Angeles, recalled growing up with Karvan and Sparks, "My stepmother was a famous actress and the bigger breadwinner in my dad's household.
 Lots of strong women around.
 I lived on Bondi Beach with dad, surfing and swimming off the rocks at sunset."
 Audrey Sparks made her acting debut as Little Girl (Young Suzy) in the Spirited episode, "I Remember Nothing" (September 2010).
 Karvan portrays the adult Suzy Darling and is a co-producer for the series.
 Audrey reprised her role in season 2 episode, "Time After Time" (July 2011).
-As of August 2020 the family resided in Redfern, having lived in the area for 15 years.
+Karvan and Sparks separated in 2017.
+As of August 2020 Karvan and her children resided in Redfern, having lived in the area for 15 years.

+At the "What Women Want" forum in September 2002, Karvan discussed the refugee crisis and criticised the Australian policy of mandatory detention.
+From December 2022 she has been in a romantic relationship with pop rock drummer, Dave Galafassi (ex-Gelbison).